vaibhav-raj/nodejs-interview-questions/README.md

   }
 }
 ```
-**5-Dependency Inversion Principle (DIP):** This principle states that high-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+**5-Dependency Inversion Principle (DIP):** High-level modules should not depend on low-level modules; both should depend on abstractions.
+This principle promotes the use of abstractions (interfaces or abstract classes) to decouple high-level modules from specific implementations, making the system more flexible and easily adaptable to changes.

 ```js
 // Bad Example